9 Things You Should Not Give As Presents According to Chinese Superstitions

 Gift giving is universal but not every culture has the same tradition.
 Gift symbolism and mannerism is a big part of Chinese culture.
 Here is a list of items you should never give to a Chinese as gift.

 1. Clock/Table Clock-

 Giving an object that keeps/measures time is considered an abomination in Chinese culture.
 In mandarin “giving a clock as gift/present’ is translated as 送钟 (sòng zhōng), which sounds just like the words for being at a funeral ritual, 送终 (sòng zhōng).
-Clock symbolizes time is passing by or time is running out.
-If a Chinese gives you clock as a gift, better look for the nearest airport and leave the country.
+The clock symbolizes time is passing by or time is running out.
+If a Chinese gives you a clock as a gift, better look for the nearest airport and leave the country.
 Do not give Clocks as a gift in China.

-Giving umbrella as gift in China very bad omen because the Chinese translation sounds like “fall apart or lose”.
+Giving an umbrella as a gift in China very bad omen because Chinese translation sounds like “fall apart or lose”.
 The word for an umbrella in Mandarin, 伞 (sǎn), sounds just like the word for loose or fall apart, 散 (sǎn), thus representing that the relationship with the recipient has ended.

 4. The Number 4

 5. Handkerchief- A symbol of goodbye forever

 Generally, people give handkerchief at the end of a funeral.
 So giving a Chinese handkerchief as a gift insinuates you’re saying goodbye forever.